Semantic segmentation

 Special workflow configuration

-Furthermore, when this is enabled, in PATHS.DA_SAMPLES path, i.e. aug folder by default (see Results), two more images will be created so you can check how this probability map is working.
+If you want to select DATA.EXTRACT_RANDOM_PATCH you can also set DATA.PROBABILITY_MAP to create a probability map so the patches extracted will have a high probability of having an object in the middle of it.
+Useful to avoid extracting patches which no foreground class information.
+That map will be saved in PATHS.PROB_MAP_DIR.
+Furthermore, in PATHS.DA_SAMPLES path, i.e. aug folder by default (see Results), two more images will be created so you can check how this probability map is working.
 These images will have painted a blue square and a red point in its middle, which correspond to the patch area extracted and the central point selected respectively.
 One image will be named as mark_x and the other one as mark_y, which correspond to the input image and ground truth respectively.

-• merge patches values are calculated if TEST.STATS.MERGE_PATCHES is enabled.
+• Reconstructed image: IoU is calculated for each reconstructed image separately and then averaged.
 Notice that depending on the amount of overlap/padding selected the merged image can be different than just concatenating each patch.

 • Z-filtering: to apply a median filtering in z axis.
 Useful to maintain class coherence across 3D volumes.
 Enable it with TEST.POST_PROCESSING.Z_FILTERING and use TEST.POST_PROCESSING.Z_FILTERING_SIZE for the size of the median filter.